Atticus29/population-fragmentation/bugs.md

 ## Low Priority Bugs
-- [ ] Make number of offspring dynamic
-- [ ] make the draw thing scale by %, rather than having pixels everywhere
-- [ ] app-focus directive should point to top of draggles or to questions?
-- [ ] Color name service is incomplete
-- [ ] DRY up by removing all of the population stuff (cf. the metapopulation stuff in population-manager.service)
 - [x] Grid layout for angular material not working well to display the draggle cards
 - [x] if you press next question when there are no more questions, it takes two clicks to go back